Confidently telling your friends that you’re a writer--and NOT cringing when they ask what your book is about.

 Hey!
 I'm Ashly!

-I’m a book coach.
+I’m a book coach for fiction writers who want to tell an exceptional story.
 Some people call me a story midwife, and hey, that’s a pretty accurate title because I work with writers who want to bring extraordinary stories to life, but can’t bring their story into the world on their own (which is all writers, if we’re being honest).

 I give them the tools to tell a story that is wonderful, exceptional, and compelling, along with a heavy dose of encouragement and a one-two punch to their inner critic (but then we sit their inner critic in the corner and give it a snack so it won’t be sad).
 Then I give them the feedback they need on their story--not the stuff they want to hear, the stuff they need to hear to make their story GREAT.